Framework-R-D/phlex-design/doc/data_organization.rst

 :numref:`data-organization` illustrates the relationships between all of these.

 .. graphviz:: graphviz/data-organization.gv
    :caption: An example of some possible data product hierarchies.
              Three different user-defined data product set categories are shown; *Run*, *Spill*, and *APA*.
              Rectangles with labels *Run i*, *Spill i,j*, and *APA i,j,k* represent data product sets.
              The pale green rectangles show two data product set families; these are identified as families because they are used to define the unfold and fold algorithms used in :numref:`workflow`.
              A solid line from a data product set to another data product set represents association between the two data product sets.
              The bottom rectangle shows that *Waveforms 1,1,1* is in the data product set *APA 1,1,1*, etc.
              Each pale purple rectangle indicates the data product sequence created by one call to the *unfold* higher order function described in :numref:`workflow`.
              The names of different data set categories are user defined, and not special to the Phlex framework.
    :name: data-organization

 Data products
 -------------

-Conceptual Nature
+Conceptual nature
 ^^^^^^^^^^^^^^^^^

 Data products are entities that encapsulate processed or raw data, of all kinds, separate from the algorithms that create them :dune:`46 Algorithm-Data Separability`.